FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection

 \subsection{Face forgery detection}

-\textbf{Visual deepfake detection.} Many visual approaches to detect deepfakes have been proposed \cite{fung2021deepfakeucl, wang2020cnn, haliassos2021lips, siegel2021media, gu2021spatiotemporal, heo2021deepfake}.
+\textbf{Visual deepfake detection.} Many visual approaches to detect deepfakes have been proposed \cite{fung2021deepfakeucl, wang2020cnn, haliassos2021lips, siegel2021media, gu2021spatiotemporal, heo2021deepfake, bai2023aunet, zhao2021learning}.
 Some methods are fully supervised \cite{haliassos2021lips} and some rely on data augmentations \cite{wang2020cnn}.
-Meanwhile, other methods create visual representations in an unsupervised manner based on pretext tasks derived from the target downstream task they aim to solve \cite{haliassos2021lips}.
-Visual deepfake detection methods that leverage unannotated data have focused on deepfake imagery, while video was relatively left aside.
-For instance, Fung \etal \cite{fung2021deepfakeucl} proposed an unsupervised contrastive learning process, coupled with a downstream task of imagery deepfake detection.
+Visual deepfake detection methods that leverage unannotated data have focused on deepfake imagery, for instance, Fung \etal \cite{fung2021deepfakeucl} proposed an unsupervised contrastive learning process, coupled with a downstream task of imagery deepfake detection.
 This work shows that contrastive learning pre-training can be relevant for image deepfake detection, and we expand this insight to the video domain.
 Another recent work in the visual field, is by Gu \etal \cite{gu2021spatiotemporal} which focuses on the spatio-temporal features of fake and real videos.
 They showed that temporal inconsistency may serve as an efficient indicator for video deepfake detection.
-Also, hand-crafted visual feature approaches were discussed for deepfake detection \cite{siegel2021media}, but have yet to be explored in-depth jointly with neural-network approaches.
+Bai \etal \cite{bai2023aunet} proposed an approach for learning relations between action units for forgery detection, based on a supervised backbone and attention maps following the work by Li \etal \cite{li2017eac}.
+Another method by Zhao \etal \cite{zhao2021learning} incorporated both a supervised backbone and a self-supervised approach to provide patch-level annotations required for their training.
+Hand-crafted visual feature approaches were also discussed for deepfake detection \cite{siegel2021media}, but have yet to be explored jointly with neural-network approaches.